 The crime rate has decreased over the past decade in Ohio, going from 32,323 crimes in 2006 to 25,806 by 14% lower than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.

-A criminal record in Ohio will follow someone for life if they do not apply to have their records sealed.
-Historically only first-time offenders could have their records sealed, but new laws changed that, and now many types of crimes are eligible for expungement.
+An Ohio criminal record will follow someone for life if they do not apply to have their records sealed.
+Historically only first-time offenders could have their Ohio state records sealed, but new laws changed that, and now many types of crimes are eligible for expungement.
 Offenders may have to wait a specific period after completion of their sentence and then they can apply.
 There is also a list of eligibility requirements, and offenders can only ask to have certain crimes sealed.

 Yes.
-Ohio uses a sealing process, and their laws have changed considerably to give convicted criminals a second chance.
+This state uses a sealing process, and their laws have changed considerably to give convicted criminals a second chance.
 The sealing process usually takes a few weeks, and many people use a lawyer to help them navigate the process.

 Most of the violent crime offenders in Ohio were 20-29 and the largest percentage of violent crime victims were 20-29.